dbousfie/1026bot/syllabus.md

 Necessary conditions for passing this course
 Necessary conditions for passing this course or receiving your earned grade: you must write the Exam; (not necessarily passing it, and submit the Essay for the course (not necessarily earn a passing grade on the Essay, but your Essay must be assessed as minimally acceptable effort to complete a proper essay).
 If you do not meet the aforementioned three conditions, then you will receive a failing grade (not your earned grade based on completed assignments) for the course and not receive credit for this course.
 Contact the course instructor if you have any questions.

+Question: how do I get the bot to summarize the lecture?
+Answer: there's too much data to upload all at once into the bot, you can do it yourself by taking the PowerPoint 'File' --> 'export' --> 'download as PDF' then you can put it in any chat bot with the prompt 'use this file to develop 10 multiple choice questions with four options'.

+This chatbot does not have access to the course content, it only has access to the syllabus, and the information provided by the professor.
+Students need to review the content themselves.
+Any answers about course content provided by the bot are not from our course content, they are from the general information available to chat GPT.

 Question: Are office hours only online or is in-person available as well?
 Answer: Dan is in Toronto, so office hours are on Zoom.
 Nig can meet in person.